Maximilian Bauer (footballer, born 2000)

-Maximilian Bauer (born 9 February 2000) is a German professional footballer who plays as a centre-back or right-back for club Augsburg.
+Maximilian Bauer (born 9 February 2000) is a German professional footballer who plays as a centre-back or right-back for club Arminia Bielefeld.

 Club career

 On 2 February 2022, Bauer signed a five-year contract with FC Augsburg, effective from 1 July 2022.
 On 27 January 2025, Bauer was loaned by 1.
 FC Kaiserslautern in 2.
 Bundesliga.
+On 4 January 2026, Bauer was loaned by Arminia Bielefeld.

+On 25 May 2026, Bauer moved to Arminia Bielefeld on a permanent basis.